thomaslillo/CoverLetterGPT/README.md

 ## Project Technologies

-The project contains two main parts, a server and a client page that makes requests to the server.

 **Espress.js REST API**

 Express.js REST API running on a node.js server that takes advantage of prompt engineering to build cover letters from a job description and resume.